bitfocus/companion-module-audinate-dante-ddm/README.md

-# companion-module-audinate-dante
+# companion-module-audinate-dante-ddm

-See [HELP.md](./companion/HELP.md) for user documentation.

-See [LICENSE]
+This module enables the ability to set Dante subscriptions using a managed Dante domain.
+It uses the GraphQL API provided by Dante Domain Manager.

+## User Documentation

+See [HELP.md](./companion/HELP.md) for user documentation which is also what is displayed to the user when they click on the help icon in the UI.

 ## Development

 During development, you'll need to inform Companion where to look for dev modules (like this one).

+Alternatively, if you are running Companion itself directly from its source code, create a symbolic link in `companion/module-local-dev` to this directory.

-Follow the guide here
+In general, follow the guide here
 <https://github.com/bitfocus/companion-module-base/wiki>.

 This module was developed for Companion 3.0 beta.
 It may work with Companion 2.0 as well, but this is untested.

-Alternatively, if you are running Companion itself directly from its source code, create a symbolic link in `module-local-dev`

 ### GraphQL CodeGen